Anomaly-Detectives/Anomaly_Detection_Project/README.md

 - By looping through the Program IDs we were able to identify 2 Web Development and 1 Data Science Program
     * For the Web Development Programs, javascript-i was the most accessed curriculum followed by html-css & java-iii.
         * spring, jquery and mysql curriculum pages were also highly visited across both Programs
-    * For the Data Science Program, the classification/overview curriculum page was the most visited, closely follewed by: 1-fundamentals/modern-data-scientist.jpg 1655, 1-fundamentals/AI-ML-DL-timeline.jpg 1651, 1-fundamentals/1.1-intro-to-data-science 1633, classification/scale_features_or_not.svg
+    * For the Data Science Program, the classification/overview curriculum page was the most visited, closely followed by: 1-fundamentals/modern-data-scientist.jpg 1655, 1-fundamentals/AI-ML-DL-timeline.jpg 1651, 1-fundamentals/1.1-intro-to-data-science 1633, classification/scale_features_or_not.svg

 - By utilizing Bollinger Bands and %B metrics, we were able to identify potential anomalous curriculum log activity by isolating page log counts that exceeded the upper boundary.
-During our exploration of the most egregious occurences, we identified the following:
+During our exploration of the most egregious occurrences, we identified the following:

 * excessive daily page visits don't necessarily indicate foul access.
 In most cases, timestamps and dates suggested the students were downloading material for their own benefit or to retain locally after ending the course.
     * However, by evaluating IP usage throughout the course window and timestamps on dates where activity appeared anomalous, we found that cerain user id's had been compromised and that an automated/algo was likely driving page log counts.